-Interstate 335 lines the tolled Kansas Turnpike between I-35 at Emporia and I-470 at Topeka.
-The 50.17 mile rural stretch sees a lone service plaza and interchange (Exit 147) with U.S. 56 near the city of Admire.
-2017 traffic counts ranged from 8,770 vehicles per day (vpd) north from Emporia to 9,100 vpd south of Topeka.
+Interstate 335 follows the Kansas Turnpike between I-35 at Emporia and I-470 at Topeka.
+A lone service plaza and interchange (Exit 147) with U.S. 56 near the city of Admire line the 50.17 mile rural stretch.
+2018 traffic counts ranged from 9,150 vehicles per day (vpd) north from Emporia to 9,500 vpd south of Topeka.

 A number of overpasses along the I-335 section of the Kansas Turnpike do not meet Interstate height standards.
 Therefore over height trucks are directed off the turnpike northbound at Emporia or southbound at the South Topeka interchange.

 Changes were made to the south end of Interstate 335, where I-35 overtakes the Kansas Turnpike southwest from Emporia to El Dorado.
-A $32.9 million project both reconfigured a directional interchange with left-hand ramps joining I-35 with adjacent U.S. 50, and repositioned the trumpet interchange with the freeway and toll road.
-Previously I-35 utilized a totso connection from the Emporia bypass to the Kansas Turnpike toll plaza.
-The freeway was realigned to meet Interstate 335 directly, while a new diamond interchange and roundabout system replaced the previous ramp configuration, dubbed by KDOT officials as the "spaghetti bowl".
-Work was completed on the new exchange in November 2008.3
+A $32.9 million project both reconfigured a directional interchange with left side ramps joining I-35 with adjacent U.S. 50, and relocated the trumpet interchange with the freeway and toll road.
+Previously I-35 utilized a TOTSO (turn off to stay on) connection from the Emporia bypass to the Kansas Turnpike toll plaza.
+Replacing the previous ramp configuration dubbed by the Kansas Department of Transportation (KDOT) as the “spaghetti bowl,” the freeway was realigned to meet Interstate 335 directly with a new diamond interchange and roundabout system.
+Work on the new exchange was completed in November 2008.3

 North End – Topeka, Kansas